-The student must notify the professor of the type of assessment that he or she has chosen in the first 3 weeks of the semester.
+The student must notify the professor of the type of assessment that he or she has chosen during the first quarter of the teaching period or until the last day of the enrollment extension period in case of being later.
 If there is no notification, continuous assessment will be selected as the default method.